-You might have seen the check box for Anti-Alias when you are activating a selection tool in Paintshop Pro, but what is it really?
+You might have seen the check box for Anti-Alias when you are activating a selection tool in PaintShop Pro.
+Do you know what it is, really?
 Why would you need to check that box?
 How will it affect your selection?
 Let's have a look at this function.

 Pixels are square

-All the images that you open in Paintshop Pro, or in any program, is made up of pixels of different colors.
+All the images you open in PaintShop Pro, or in any program, are made up of pixels of different colors.

 If you are to zoom in very closely on an image, you would see that individual pixels are square blocks of different colors.
 Their combination makes the image your eye sees.